 A pointed tip dagger knife is perfect for spearfishing as it has a pointed tip to spike your fish, a smoothly sharpened blade for slicing fish for burly, and a serrated edge for cutting through ropes.
 It is also important to consider how the dive knife is strapped and how it can be taken out for use.

-Ocean Design Combat SQR 420 SS Dive Knife - Point Tip
+Ocean Design Apollo SQR 420 SS GB Dive Knife - Point Tip

 Our Price: $79